BrandonXu6106/obsidianpublish/content/thoughts/Extended Mind Hypothesis.md

 3. The individual and the collective
     - distinction between individual and collective resources
       - collective resources have distinct individual and intergeneration dynamics
-      - [[language|language]] have almost certainly transformed the internal processes of human minds
+      - [[language.md|language]] have almost certainly transformed the internal processes of human minds
-      - We adapt the expressive powers of [[language|language]] to our own purposes, but no doubt we have also adapted to it (not to any one individual, but to society as a collective)
+      - We adapt the expressive powers of [[language.md|language]] to our own purposes, but no doubt we have also adapted to it (not to any one individual, but to society as a collective)